cidles/poio-api/doc/howto.rst

 Parse GrAF files to Annotation Tree
 ===================================

-Is important to know that to make the parsing of the GrAF files they must be createad as well as the header file.
+Is important to know that to make the parsing of the GrAF files they must be created as well as the header file.
 The parsing of the files using Poio API module allows to reverse from GrAF to the Annotation Tree.